eth-cscs/alps-uenv/docs/pkg-reframe.md

 !!! question "What is an environment?"

-    What is the difference between using `module load`, activating a python venv, loading a spack environment, or a uenv view?
+    What is the difference between using `module load`, activating a python venv, loading a Spack environment, or a uenv view?

     Nothing!